trishume/trishume.github.com/_posts/2023-12-02-tracing-methods.md

 ## Hardware breakpoints

-For ages, processors have supported **hardware breakpoint registers** which let you put in a small number of addresses and have the processor interrupt itself when any of them are hit.
+For ages, processors have supported **hardware breakpoint registers** which let you put in a small number of memory addresses and have the processor interrupt itself when any of them are accessed or executed.

 ### perf and perftrace

 Linux exposes this functionality through `ptrace` but also through the [`perf_event_open` syscall](https://man7.org/linux/man-pages/man2/perf_event_open.2.html) and the [`perf record` command](https://man7.org/linux/man-pages/man1/perf-record.1.html).
 You can record a process like `perf record -e \mem:0x1000/8:rwx my_command` and view the results with `perf script`.
 It costs about 3us of overhead every time a breakpoint is hit.

-<span style="color: blue;">*Tooling drop!*</span> I wrote [a tiny Python library called perftrace](https://github.com/trishume/perftrace) with a C stub which calls the `perf_event_open` syscall to record hardware breakpoint hits and also collect register values when the breakpoints were hit.
+<span style="color: blue;">*Tooling drop!*</span> I wrote [a tiny Python library called perftrace](https://github.com/trishume/perftrace) with a C stub which calls the `perf_event_open` syscall to record timestamps and register values when the breakpoints were hit.

 It currently only supports execution breakpoints but you can also breakpoint on reads or writes of any memory and it would be [easy to modify the code to do that](https://github.com/trishume/perftrace/blob/d074e65bf71e8af10335164111969f96263d283a/perftrace.c#L61).
 Hardware breakpoints are basically the only way to watch for accessing a specific memory address at a fine granularity which doesn't add overhead to code which doesn't touch that memory.